oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the OpenFeign clients

   > **OpenFeign**
   > In this step you will use OpenFeign to create a client.
-OpenFeign allows you to lookup an instance of a service from the Spring Eureka Service Registry using its key/identifier, and will create a client for you to call endpoints on that service.
+OpenFeign allows you to look up an instance of a service from the Spring Eureka Service Registry using its key/identifier, and will create a client for you to call endpoints on that service.
 It also provides client-side load balancing.
 This allows you to easily create REST clients without needing to know the address of the service or how many instances are running.

   Create a directory called `src/main/java/com/example/checks/clients` and in this directory create a new Java interface called `AccountClient.java` to define the OpenFeign client for the account service.
 Here is the content: